The Best Homemade Mexican Salsa Recipe

 Authentic Restaurant-Style Salsa Made From Fresh or Canned Tomatoes

-Streetlights flickered across the dusty lanes of La Yarada as Gloria flipped tortillas over a fiery comal, which she'd inherited from her grandmother.
-Ice cubes clinked inside a cocktail shaker as Joshua sloshed a tequila, amaretto and lime juice concoction into salted margarita glasses.
+Streetlights flickered across the dusty lanes of La Yarada as Gloria flipped tortillas over a fiery comal, which she inherited from her grandmother.
+Ice cubes clinked inside a cocktail shaker as Joshua sloshed a tequila, amaretto and lime concoction into salted margarita glasses.

 Joshua and Gloria, expats living in Peru, still have a powerful connection with Mexico.
-Gloria, who was born in the United States to parents of Mexican descent, prepares family recipes passed down from generation to generation.
+Gloria was born in the United States to parents of Mexican descent, and prepares family recipes passed down from generation to generation.

-Before meeting Gloria I assumed that salsa or picante sauce would be too difficult and time consuming to prepare at home.
+Before meeting Gloria, I assumed that salsa or picante sauce would be too difficult and time consuming to prepare at home.
 How wrong I was!
-I´m forever grateful to Gloria for generously sharing her family recipe with us, and thus with all of you.
+I´m forever grateful to her for generously sharing this family recipe with us, and thus with all of you.

 Gloria's addictive salsa showcases the simple textures and flavors of the region: pungent garlic, earthy cilantro, spicy chili and sweet tomato, all of which adds up to a complex, beautifully balanced sauce.
 This salsa can be made winter or summer, with either fresh or canned tomatoes.
 We must warn, though, that it comes with a disclaimer: once you’ve tasted authentic Mexican salsa there’s no going back.
 The fresh flavor will linger in your memory even longer than it lingers on your tongue.
 After you see how quickly and easily it comes together, you’ll never again buy flavorless jarred salsa!